 Call up your buyer and say:

+“Have you bought something similar in the last year or two that went through procurement and legal and got green-lighted?
 If you have a deal like that, can you share that letter of intent or contract with us?”

-The buyer will send it over to you, and you have your perfect LOI template for this buyer.
+The buyer will send it over to you, and bam, you have your perfect LOI template for this buyer.
 Just edit it to your needs.

 The big advantage is that it’s pretty much already pre-approved.
 You’re using the wording their legal department is comfortable with.

 You get their money, and they get your solution earlier.
-And you can perform that favorite change in your sales CRM: changing the lead status to “closed".
-Everybody is happy… except maybe the lawyers who are being paid by the hour. ;).
+And you can perform that favorite change in your sales CRM: changing the lead status to “closed.”
+Everybody is happy… except maybe the lawyers who are being paid by the hour. ;)

 Need to Draft Your Own LOI?
 Start Here

 What?
 Your client doesn’t have a pre-approved LOI sample to provide, and you need to start from scratch?

 The LOI sample template we’ve provided below is a great free letter of intent template to begin with, and it works for all four of the above-mentioned LOI types.
 All you have to do is fill in the blanks, put the Pepto away, sit back, and relax.